 Minnesota Statutes 62U.02 requires the Commissioner of Health to establish a standardized set of quality measures for health care providers across the state.
 A subset of the standardized set of quality measures will be used for public reporting purposes.
-To implement the collection of quality measurement data, the Minnesota Department of Health (MDH) has developed the Minnesota Statewide Quality Reporting and Measurement System (SQRMS), created through Minnesota Rules, Chapter 4654.
+To implement the collection of quality measurement data, the Minnesota Department of Health (MDH) has developed the Minnesota Statewide Quality Reporting and Measurement System (Quality Reporting System), created through Minnesota Rules, Chapter 4654.
 This rule compels physician clinics and hospitals to submit data on a set of quality measures to be publicly reported and also establishes a broader standardized set of quality measures for health care providers across the state.
 MDH will collect data on those measures to be publicly reported, while health plans may only require providers to submit data on those measures that are part of the standardized set.

-2013 Standardized Measure Recommendations
+Standardized Measure Recommendations Criteria

 The standardized set of quality measures includes the measures for which MDH directly collects data, as well as a broader set for which health plans may require providers to submit data.
 The Commissioner of Health established these measures in Minnesota Rules, Chapter 4654, and is required to review them on an annual basis.
-MDH invites interested stakeholders to submit recommendations on the addition, removal, or modification of standardized quality measures to MDH by June 1, 2013.
-Recommendations must be submitted to MDH at email@example.com by 4:30 PM on June 1, 2013, to be considered.
-The Commissioner will take these recommendations into consideration in determining what changes, if any, should be made to the Statewide Quality Reporting and Measurement System (SQRMS).

 Recommendations must address how addition, removal, or modification of a quality measure relates to one or more of the following criteria: